fenago/chatbots-development/md/Lab_5.md

 get useful information without internet data.
 We did explore a few conversational tasks and also got to implement a couple.
-However, you could move on to more complex tasks, such as journey planning, based on the chatbot model that we built in this chapter.
+However, you could move on to more complex tasks, such as journey planning, based on the chatbot model that we built in this lab.